abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol2-ex4.md

 ## Task 2: Download and Add the VM image to Azure Local Storage

-In this task, you will download a Windows 10 Enterprise multi-session VM image from the Azure Marketplace and stored it in Azure Local.
+In this task, you will download a Windows 10 Enterprise multi-session VM image from the Azure Marketplace and store it in Azure Local.

 1. In the **localboxcluster** Azure Local, from the left menu select **VM images** **(1)** under **Resources**, click on **+ Add VM Image** **(2)**, and click on **From Azure Marketplace** **(3)**.